Musk threatens to boot Twitter account impersonators

 In fact, “any name change at all” would compel the temporary loss of a verified checkmark, the world's richest man said.

-Comedian Kathy Griffin had her account suspended Sunday for switching her screen name to Musk.
+Comedian Kathy Griffin had her account suspended Sunday after she switched her screen name to Musk.
+She told a Bloomberg reporter that she had also used his profile photo.

+“I guess not ALL the content moderators were let go?
+Lol,” Griffin joked afterward on Mastodon, an alternative social media platform where she set up an account last week.

-Actress Valerie Bertinelli had done the same — posting a series of tweets in support of Democratic candidates on Saturday before switching back to her true name.
+Actor Valerie Bertinelli had similarly appropriated Musk's screen name — posting a series of tweets in support of Democratic candidates on Saturday before switching back to her true name.
 “Okey-dokey.
 I've had fun and I think I made my point,” she tweeted afterwards.

 Before the stunt, Bertinelli noted the original purpose of the blue verification checkmark.
 It was granted free of charge to people whose identity Twitter employees had confirmed; with journalists accounting for a big portion of recipients.
 “It simply meant your identity was verified.
 Scammers would have a harder time impersonating you,” Bertinelli noted.